katholt/reddog-nf/README.md

     - ensure bounds capture
     - consider comparing against https://samtools.github.io/bcftools/howtos/csq-calling.html if applicable
 * Isolate list in consequences containing more than one isolate
+* Coding consequences for genes that join across contig boundaries (on same contig)